toonjoey/toontown-project-bikehorn/README.md

 **Q:** Will this continue to be updated?

 **A:** Of course!
-There's still some minor issues to work out, so please open an issue if you see something (or contact me on Discord: toonjoey#4133).
+There's still some minor issues to work out, so please open an issue if you see something (or contact me on Discord).

 **Q:** Does this make any use of upscaling?